 “Try to be ever observant, to look beyond surfaces.
 Let yourself feel everything that you can.
 When you listen to the way people talk, hear the phrasing, the accent, the pauses, the pacing, the words beneath the words.
 As a writer, you should have a sticky soul; the act of continually taking things in should be as much a part of you as your hair color.”

 “But how do you get out of your own way, really, get your self off your shoulder?
 How do you become less self-conscious and more accepting of your own creative process?
 I can only describe it as a leap of faith, a process of letting go and giving yourself over to an inner guide.
 It's a lot like falling in love, that scary letting go and learning to trust in something outside yourself.
 But once that kind of trust is achieved, something else, something deep inside you, takes over when you write.
 It is at that point when you really do begin to feel that you are just the typist.
 And it is at that point when you start to feel terrific, because honestly, it feels like magic.
 I think it probably is.”

-I also appreciate that — in these days, where writers are exhorted to have a market niche in mind before even starting to write their book — writing a book — she advises writing to please yourself.
+I also appreciate that — in these days, where writers are exhorted to have a market niche in mind before even starting to write their book — she advises writing to please yourself.

 “When you're writing, worry only about how you feel about what's appearing on the page, not the opinions of others you've heard talking about writing.
 Consider only this: What are you trying to say?
 How does it feel, the way you are trying to say it?
 Does it feel right?
 Does it please you?
 That's it.
 No one else should be in your head when you write--not your editor, not your lover, not your readers.”